YuraBeznos/FireFighter-drone/dev.md

 sub 31. extinguishing/fire at A has been started
 ```
 ```
-tasks = {A,B,C}
-sub fps
+listen // for commands and an interchange data with the communication
-    if started at A:
+    if started at val
-        print started at A
-    if not_started at A:
-        print not_started at A

-loop:
-    pop task
+        send client started at val // via web interface if start at val
-    pub communication start at task
+        send communication start at val
-    wait_for_a_task
+    if not_authentic_task at val
+        send client not_authentic_task at val
 ```

 ### [x] Communication - Связь